 The world she describes is very different from the one where I live.
 A trip to my local Costco found me buying bell peppers grown in Israel and grapes grown in Chile.
-When I read these labels, I think about two things:
+While I read these labels, I thought about two things:

 1. The world really is getting smaller since my food is from three continents.
 It’s amazing that food can travel halfway around the world and arrive fresh at my table.